EV Charging Stations To Be Installed At Motorways - UrduPoint

 EV Charging Stations To Be Installed At Motorways

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Oct, 2022 ) :The Electric Vehicle (EV) charging stations would be installed at five Motorways locations, keeping in view the numbers of vehicles commuting on a particular road.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Oct, 2022 ) :The Electric Vehicle (EV) charging stations would be installed at five Motorway locations, keeping in view the number of vehicles commuting on a particular road.

-He said that presently, the EV charging stations were being installed at locations, including Rashakai service area, Islamabad -Peshawar motorway (M-1), Tandliyanwala service area, Lahore - Islamabad motorway (M-3), Dandewal service area, Pindi Bhattian -Faisalabad, Khanewal motorway (M-4), Khanewal service area, Pindi Bhattian - Faisalabad, Khanewal rnotorway (M-4) and Hazara service area, Hassanabdal-Havelian Expressway (E-35).
+He said that presently the EV charging stations were being installed at locations including Rashakai service area, Islamabad -Peshawar motorway (M-1), Tandliyanwala service area, Lahore - Islamabad motorway (M-3), Dandewal service area, Pindi Bhattian-Faisalabad, Khanewal motorway (M-4), Khanewal service area, and Hazara service area, Hassanabdal-Havelian Expressway (E-35).

 "Moreover, M/s MORE (Pvt.)
-Ltd. being the BoT concessionaire of M-2, has installed EV charging facility at Bhera Service Area on M-2," he said.
+Ltd. being the BoT concessionaire of M-2 has installed an EV charging facility at Bhera Service Area on M-2," he said.

 He was of the view that other fuel stations across the motorway network would also install the EV charging facilities, with an increase in the number of EV vehicles.